 Due to legal restrictions, the vehicle will not be used in autonomous mode in passenger service for some time.
 However the system can be used straight away to help improve the safety of road users.
 For example, when the bus is driven in manual mode, the sensor system on the bus, whilst not engaged to drive the vehicle, can still be used to provide assistance to the driver by warning of cyclists or pedestrians that may be in the blind spot or arrive unexpectedly close to the vehicle.
 Over time, autonomous bus technology is expected to be used more widely, including on services carrying passengers, dependent on legal developments.

-The autonomous bus will be fitted with the CAVstar system provided by Fusion Processing.
+The autonomous bus of Stagecoach will be fitted with the CAVstar system provided by Fusion Processing.
 The system was utilised successfully in the UK’s largest public trial of autonomous vehicles to date, in Greenwich earlier this year, and a number of other projects.
 The system uses multiple sensor types, including radar, laser, camera and ultrasound, along with satellite navigation to detect and avoid objects, in all weathers, day and night, and plan an optimum path for the vehicle.

 Stagecoach autonomous bus to improve safety